This section describes some strategies for cancelling or withdrawing from a car sale contract.

 A significant difference between applying for a court order for rescission under section 45 of the MCT Act and withdrawing from the car sale contract under section 88B, is that the latter does not of itself affect any finance contract you may have signed to finance the purchase of the car.

 In a section 45 rescission application, the court or VCAT has the power to make further orders in relation to any collateral credit agreement.
 This is a finance contract arranged by the car trader for the sale of the car (s 3).
-Therefore, if a court or VCAT upholds the rescission of a car sale contract, it may also make an order for the The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out. of any collateral credit agreement (s 47(2)).
+Therefore, if a court or VCAT upholds the rescission of a car sale contract, it may also make an order for the termination of any collateral credit agreement (s 47(2)).

 However, withdrawal from a sale contract under section 88B – which has the benefit of being a low-cost option as it does not require applying to the Magistrates’ Court or to VCAT – also has its drawbacks.
 You may still have to repay money lent under the finance contract (unless you can rely on section 21 of the National Credit Code (NCC), which is sch 1 of the National Consumer Credit Protection Act 2009 (Cth), to terminate the finance contract because credit has not yet been provided).

-Any Failure to do something that is legally required.
-For example, a person who fails to make a payment on their car is in default on the loan; if they continue to be in default the creditor may issue a default summons to take the debtor to court. by you under the finance contract may leave you exposed to legal proceedings by the lender.
-If this occurs, you may be able to argue in your (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. that as the car sale contract was withdrawn from under section 88B, your obligations under the sale contract have been consequentially ‘discharged’ under section 135 of the NCC.
+Any default by you under the finance contract may leave you exposed to legal proceedings by the lender.
+If this occurs, you may be able to argue in your defence that as the car sale contract was withdrawn from under section 88B, your obligations under the sale contract have been consequentially ‘discharged’ under section 135 of the NCC.

 Section 135 allows a purchaser to rescind a finance contract if the sale contract has been rescinded or discharged, where the car trader referred the purchaser to the lender (and had an arrangement with this lender to regularly refer potential purchasers).
 There may, however, be an issue as to whether a withdrawal from the sale agreement amounts to ‘discharge’ for the purposes of section 135.

-Finance contracts are discussed further below; see ‘9 Using the National Credit Code’.
+Finance contracts are discussed further below; see ‘9 Using the National Credit Code’, below.

 False representation of odometer readings